 To make sure the roof stayed safe while we raised funds, temporary supports were added to help better transfer the weight of the damaged spine of the roof and the weakened rafters onto the massive cross-beams as shown.

-The spine timbers have been weakened by deathwatch beetle, and the ends of some of the rafters have been eaten away.
+The spine timbers have been weakened by deathwatch beetle, and the ends of some of the rafters have been completely eaten away.
 The outer copper roof is also now end-of-life and letting in water.

-With funding, we can repair the timbers, replace the outer roof, and remove cement around the rafter ends so they can breathe.
+With funding, we can now repair the timbers, replace the outer roof, and remove cement around the rafter ends so they can breathe.